 You can find sufficient interns in the commercial casting offices assisting the casting directors who hold diverse daily auditions.
 Some commercial cast offices have permanent casting space, while others rent out studios or own one.
 This depends on the project taken.

-- Draft and sort mails.
+- Draft and sort emails.

 - Copy sides and transcribe them to “cue cards” or large boards that will be read as prompts in the casting room.